 No trip to the seaside is complete without a visit to the chippie.
 And boy is Morton’s worth the pit stop.
 Offering gigantic portions of delicious fish and chips, it’s not surprising that you will find a queue outside this place year round.
 Apparently, the locals phone ahead with their orders in a bid to outsmart the crowds, a trick we will definitely be trying next time.

 More info: Morton’s Fish and Chips

 6. Ballygally Castle Kintyre Ballroom and Bar

 There is atmosphere in abundance at Ballygally Castle.
 Rumoured to be haunted, the restaurant décor reflects its history thanks to its beamed ceiling and medieval-style chandeliers.
 On warm summer days, the large French doors are opened on to the manicured gardens while in winter the restaurant has a cosy feel.
-The casual menu focuses on using local produce where possible, while the Farmhouse Ice Cream and extensive pudding menu should certainly not be overlooked.
+The menu at Kintyre focuses on local produce and is sure to hit the spot after a long day outdoors.
+Food is served from 12-7pm daily.